aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/02_prerequisites/10_aws_account/_index.en.md

 +++

 ## Logging into AWS Event Engine
-{{% notice tip %}}
+{{% notice info %}}
 This section is applicable only to workshops leveraging an AWS account via the AWS Event Engine service.
 Alternatively, you can use an AWS Account with IAM Administrator privileges.
-If you already have an AWS account, and have IAM Administrator access, you can log in using those credentials and then [skip ahead]({{< ref "#region-selection" >}} "Go to Cloud9 Setup" ).
+If you already have an AWS account, and have IAM Administrator access, you can log in using those credentials and then [skip ahead to Region Selection]({{< ref "#region-selection" >}} "Go to Cloud9 Setup" ).
 {{% /notice %}}